jrpotter/notebook/network/internetwork/ip.md

 %%ANKI
 Basic
-IP addresses corresponding to which addressing methods is allocated in advance?
+IP addresses corresponding to which addressing methods are allocated in advance?
 Back: Unicast and multicast addresses.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1753369239517-->